CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_drafts/the-first-editor-off.md

 * To run your macro on multiple lines either:
   * End your macro by moving down a line (<kbd>j</kbd>) and then run the macro the for the desired number of times (e.g. <kbd>5</kbd><kbd>@</kbd><kbd>a</kbd>).
   * Select the lines in visual mode (<kbd>V</kbd>), and then run `:norm @a` (replacing 'a' for your key binding).

+Sam demonstrated this by formatting a few lines of csv format data into Python dictionary format.